jacob-keller/L0G-101086/README.md

 This is a shared module file containing functions used by the scripts, and shoudl be kept at the root of the script installation.

+### load-module.ps1

+This script is provided as a mechanism to load the module file along with the config object inside of a powershell session.
+The intent is to allow easier access to the module functions for custom usage such as manually uploading specific bosses.
+It's also useful for debugging purposes

 ### simpleArcParse.Tests.ps1

 This script contains tests for the simpleArcParse utility and is used during